Hermann-web/blog/docs/blog/posts/software-and-tools/dev/hosting/github-action/github-action-redirection-app.md

 My first inclination was to use HTML for redirection.
 To redirect only one page, a simple HTML script could be used.
 For instance:

-!!!
-Example  "Using HTML for Single Page Redirect"
+!!! example  "Using HTML for Single Page Redirect"

     ```html
     <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">